International Undergraduate Admissions

 - Access to all university facilities and academic and student support services (wireless internet and computers, gym and recreational sports, library, clubs, campus and dorm amenities and recreation).

-- Life on campus at Bringle Lake Village to allow students the opportunity to experience college life and participation in the host family program to offer them an opportunity to experience American family life.
+- Life on campus at Bringle Lake Village to allow students the opportunity to experience college life.

 Application Fee: $50